Image-Analysis-Hub/cellpose-appose/README.md

 From Fiji
 - Open the image that you want to process.
-- Launch the plugin from `Plugins>Cellpose-Appose>cellpose appose`.
+- Launch one of the cellpose version available in the plugin:
+  - `Plugins>Cellpose-Appose>cellpose appose`
+  - `Plugins>Cellpose-Appose>cellpose-sam appose`
-- Parametrise your Cellpose run through the Graphic Interface
+- Configure your Cellpose run through the Graphic Interface
 - Press "Ok" and Enjoy!

+> [!NOTE]
+> Be aware that the first run can be a bit long as the model has to be downloaded.